 What is Caravedo Pisco?

-Nestled in the Ica Valley of Peru, amidst the foothills of the Andes, lies the oldest distillery in the Americas.
-Hacienda La Caravedo established in 1684.
+Nestled in the Ica Valley of Peru, amidst the foothills of the Andes, lies the oldest, continuously operating distillery in the Americas–Hacienda La Caravedo established in 1684.

 From here, Caravedo Piscos are handcrafted in small batches with the same quality, authenticity, and heritage distinctive to Hacienda La Caravedo.
-Resulting in the most exquisite expression of Pisco, Peru’s national spirit.
+Resulting in the most exquisite expression of Peru’s national spirit, Pisco.

 Caravedo is dedicated to artisanal craftsmanship, environmental stewardship and honoring centuries of Peruvian heritage.

-All of our Piscos are Pisco puros, made entirely from only the finest, estate grown grapes.
+All of our Piscos are made entirely from the finest, estate grown grapes.

-Distilled entirely from grapes and unaltered without even the addition of water.
+Distilled entirely from wine and unaltered without even the addition of water.
 Caravedo Piscos are a mixable and versatile white spirit dedicated to honoring the spirit of tradition, craft, and adventure.

-Caravedo Piscos smooth flavors go back centuries.
-Four to be exact.
+Caravedo Piscos smooth flavors go back centuries, almost four to be exact.